8ctopus/sciter-i18n/README.md

 // with a single argument, it's both the key and the default value let message = i18n.m("Widget could not be updated.");
 ```

-# known issues

-- pagecontrol refresh issues in the sample